 I will dismiss Wangersky’s Canadian Geographic article written just 2 months prior to this road opening, as the highway simply does not end at Route 430, The Viking Trail – but begins.
 We are now a pathway to the rest of North America.

 Don’t miss out, as this could be the best investment you ever make.

 Live Rural Newfoundland – CCM

-Posted on September 2, 2010, in Heritage, History, Landscapes/Geography and tagged accommodation, airport, business, canada, canadian, car, gas, geographic, highway, L'Anse aux Meadows, Labrador, national, natural, Newfoundland, oil, opportunity, park, rental, tablelands, tax, transportation, UNESCO, Viking, viking trail, wildlife.
+Posted on September 2, 2010, in History, Nature, Tourism and tagged accommodation, airport, business, canada, canadian, car, gas, geographic, highway, L'Anse aux Meadows, Labrador, national, natural, Newfoundland, oil, opportunity, park, rental, tablelands, tax, transportation, UNESCO, Viking, viking trail, wildlife.
 Bookmark the permalink.
 Leave a comment.